Vopaaz/checkpointing/docs/docs/index.md

 result: 3
 ```

-Now the return value has been cached to disk, and if you run this script again, the output will be
+Now the return value has been cached to disk, and if you rerun this script, the output will be

 ```text
 result: 3
 ```

-The execution of `calc` has been skipped, but the result value is retrieved from the disk and returned as normal.
+The execution of `calc` is skipped, but the result value is retrieved from the disk and returned as expected.

 However, if the function call context has changed, the function will be re-executed and return the new value.
 For example,